xiaoxiao1999319/Xiao-Xiao-s-page/content/authors/admin/_index.md

 - Visitors
 ---

 **Xiao Xiao** is a Ph.D. student in the Department of Bioengineering at the University of California, Los Angeles.
 At UCLA, he conducts research under the supervision of Professor Jun Chen in the [Wearable Bioelectronics Research Group](https://www.junchenlab.com).
 Xiao obtained his B.Eng. in Materials Science and Engineering from Beihang University.
-His current research focuses on wearable electronics, bio-inspired materials, as well as microfluidics for energy and healthcare applications.
+His current research focuses on wearable electronics, bio-inspired materials, as well as nanotechnology for energy and healthcare applications.
 He has already published **15** journal articles and **8** of them are as the first/co-first author in *Trends in Chemistry*, *ACS Nano*, *Nano Letters*, *ChemComm*, *Innovation*, and many others.

-Email: xiaoxiao1999@ucla.edu